Last week I had the honor of giving the closing keynote presentation at the 13th annual Öredev software developer conference in Malmo, Sweden!

 Here is the official Öredev 2017 video of my 40 minute technical presentation on Vimeo:

-Full videos of all the keynotes and talks, will be posted soon on the Öredev Vimeo channel.
+Full videos of all the keynotes and talks, are posted on the Öredev Vimeo channel.
 And if you’re really into it, you can even scroll through and watch keynotes and technical talks from prior years!

 Also, this was only the second time I’d ever left the United States.
 I had a really great experience!
-Tomorrow I’ll publish a blog post about a children’s activity center that I got to visit while I was in Malmo.
+Tomorrow I’ll publish a blog post about a children’s activity center that I got to visit and speak at while I was in Malmo.

 Thanks for your interest!